Junior-Developer-Group/cat-match/README.md

 ## Technology and languages used:

 This project is using vanilla HTML, CSS and JavaScript.
 We are using axios for the api calls.
+There are no external libraries used at this time.

 ## Design files: